 Deer Creek Senior Housing, LLLP (DCSH) is a Florida limited liability limited partnership formed on December 4, 2017 to construct and develop a 62 unit housing facility for low-income and elderly persons located in Alachua County, Florida.
-RNI is a 0.51 percent general partner.
-The project is under construction as of December 31, 2019.
+RNI is a 0.005 percent managing general partner.
+Deer Creek Class B, LLC is the .01 percent Class B Limited Partner of DCSH.
+RNI has a 65 percent interest in Deer Creek Class B, LLC bringing RNI's total interest in DCSH to .0115 percent.
+The project is under construction as of December 31, 2020.
+RNI accounts for its investment in DCSH in accordance with ASC Topic 958-810.